 - According to executive producer Mitsuhisa Ishikawa, some students from the original series would return and be married in Progressive.
 We never do see any of these married characters after the thirty years (or so) Time Skip beyond seeing cameos of Naota and Mamimi in the credits...and knowing that Commander Amarao married and had his son Marurao.

 - With the Gainax Ending of Alternative and tweets from staff, it's confirmed that the series in particular was intended to be a Stealth Prequel, and created a set up for an unused concept from the original FLCL where the small town of Mabase was actually on a colonized Mars the entire time.
+Of course, whether or not this plan is actually the case in the final product was never outright confirmed, though the newer technology and Haruko's older age in Alternative implies that it's actually a sequel to Progressive.

 Trivia / FLCL Progressive & Alternative